tonybaloney/tonybaloney.github.io/blog/learning-python.md

 #### Recommendation 3: Python Tutorial for Absolute Beginners (YouTube.com) {#python-for-absolute-beginners}

 Similar to Recommendation 2, this is a **free** tutorial course on YouTube for total beginners.
-This I like about this course:
+Things I like about this course:

 * The instructor gives you challenges to solve.
 * It includes an overview of Jupyter, a popular tool for data science (and where 50% of the Python jobs are!).